 Literary/ Historical Fiction

-While on pilgrimage to Jerusalem, a seed of hope is planted deep within Joakima’s heart through the compassion of an extraordinary youth.
-Gradually, the words of the prophet Isaiah begin to come alive to her.
-The eyes of compassion and the words of deliverance even visit her dreams until, in an encounter that changes her life forever, she comes face-to-face with Love Himself.
+But during a pilgrimage to Jerusalem, a seed of hope is planted deep within Joakima’s heart through the compassion of an extraordinary youth.
+Gradually, the words of the prophet Isaiah come alive to her.
+The eyes of compassion and the words of deliverance even visit her dreams until, in an encounter that changes her life forever, she comes face to face with Love himself.